360

 We protect and restore freshwater and coastal ecosystems to preserve biodiversity to contribute to two SDGs:

 Biodiversity, all the living things on our planet, is essential for life on earth.
-Healthy ecosystems consist of a wide range of animals, plants and microorganisms.
+Healthy ecosystems consist of a wide range of animals, plants and micro-organisms.
 Unfortunately, estimates suggest that the extinction rates in the recent past is accelerating.

-World Rowing’s actions to protect biodiversity include
+World Rowing’s actions through the Healthy Waters Alliance in order to protect biodiversity include:

-• Presenting the World Heritage sites commitment concept to Member Federations
+• Presenting the World Heritage sites commitment concept to Member Federations.

 World Heritage Sites

 In 2018, World Rowing became the first sporting body to pledge to protect UNESCO World Heritage sites and their buffer zones.
-This pledge has developed out of its partnership with WWF.
+This pledge has developed out of its Strategic Alliance with WWF.
 It responds to concerns raised by UNESCO of past negative impacts by sports on World Heritage sites.
 World Rowing understands the value of the sites and commits to respect and preserve their outstanding universal value.

 Any potential impact on the conservation of the sites and their buffers zones arising from World Rowing sanctioned events will be carefully assessed.
-Additionally, World Rowing will raise awareness across the wider sport of rowing.